milanofthe/harmonicbalance/README.md

 # Harmonic Balance

-This is a minimalistic framework for solving periodic steady state and limit cycles of nonlinear dynamic systems using the harmonic balance method.
+This is a minimalistic framework for solving periodic steady state and limit cycles of nonlinear dynamic systems using the alternating frequency-time-domain (AFT) harmonic balance method.
 At the core is a `Fourier` class that represents a fourier series and implements basic operators such as addition, and multiplication as well as general nonlinearities and time domain differentiation.
 This enables an easy formulation of the residual function of the nonlinear dynamics problem.